By Rachel Hoeing

 11.)
 Pet Stores and Vet Offices - Children love animals and both of these places are not only fun, but free!
 I personally love the pet stores where they have puppies and allow you to take one out for a visit.
 The smiles and laughs from the kids are priceless!

 12.)
 Swimming - Not exactly something we usually think about in the winter, but there are plenty of indoor pools around where you and your child can swim.
 Many of the local Y's also have zero-entry pools where you can walk with your toddler and can go in as deep as he/she feels comfortable.

 14.)
-Let them Jump! - Bounce U, Bumper Jumpers, Airbound Trampoline Park, Safari Nation and Jump-N-Fun - five places where you kid can go NUTS!
+Let them Jump! - Monkey Joe's, Bumper Jumpers, Airbound Trampoline Park, Safari Nation and Jump-N-Fun - five places where you kid can go NUTS!
 Be sure to ask for specific play times for the younger kids so that your toddler doesn't get steam-rolled by a ten-year-old.

 15.)
 Get Dancy! - Kindermusik is so much fun for children and also a great place for moms to meet new friends as well.
 Follow the link above and type in your zip code to see a list of classes close to you.
 You can also check out Musikgarten, which is a studio started by one of our Main Street Moms on the Move, Miriam Bradley!